pachyderm/docs/content/latest/deploy-manage/deploy/import-kubernetes-context.md

 seriesPart:
 ---

-After you have deployed Pachyderm with [Helm](../helm-install/), the Pachyderm context is not created.
-Therefore, **you need to manually create a new Pachyderm context with the embedded current Kubernetes context and activate that context**.
+After you have deployed MLDM with [Helm](../helm-install/), the MLDM context is not created.
+Therefore, **you need to manually create a new MLDM context with the embedded current Kubernetes context and activate that context**.

 To import a Kubernetes context, complete the following steps: